 In his book Principled Centered Leadership, Stephen Covey defines integrity as: “Honestly matching words and feelings with thoughts and actions, with no desire other than for the good of others, without malice or desire to deceive, take advantage, manipulate, or control, constantly reviewing your intent as you strive for congruence.”
 How do you know if you are acting with integrity?
 For example, here are some indicators:

 - Your behavior and values match.

-- In spite of your mood, you treat people respectfully.
+- Despite your mood, you treat people respectfully.

-- You don’t need to drop names, situations, or events in conversations to impress people.
+- You do not need to drop names, situations, or events in conversations to impress people.

 - You strive to do the right thing not the expedient thing.

-- When under temptation to bend the rules, you stay honorable to the company’s values and what’s right.
+- When under temptation to bend the rules, you stay honorable to the company’s values and what is right.

 - You treat all people with respect and dignity.